The Annual Young Artists Competition-2020

 Second Place: Max Kaplan Award – $1,000

 The second place award honors the memory of Dr. Max Kaplan.
 Dr. Kaplan, a university professor, author and lecturer, was a sociologist, violinist and member of the LSO board from 1992 to 1998.
 A resident of Meriwether County, he was deeply involved in LaGrange’s cultural life.
 His wide experience with orchestras as concertmaster and conductor, and as co-organizer of the famed Boston Youth Symphony, made him invaluable to the LSO board.

 This award was named by the donor, Eunice Connally Carr.
 The NOTE acronym designates an award which meets a Need, provides an Opportunity for young people, recognizes Talent, and rewards significant Effort on the part of the young performer.
 Contestant must be under the age of 26 on the date of the competition and must be a resident or resident student of Georgia, Alabama, Florida, North Carolina, South Carolina or Tennessee.

-Here are the official materials for the 2019 LaGrange Symphony Orchestra Young Artists Competition for Winds.
+Here are the official materials for the 2020 LaGrange Symphony Orchestra Young Artists Competition for Strings.
 Click the items to view/download/print full resolution files.